 Characteristics Of Good Resume Summary

-As you create a resume for a new position, a summary statement is a great introduction to the document, highlighting some of the most relevant components you put into the resume.
+A summary statement is a great introduction to the resume, highlighting some of the most relevant components you put into it.
 You need to tailor the statement based on the industry, the specific company you are applying to, and the open job position.

 Make your resume get noticed faster

-To help make the scanning easier, you must ensure that your most relevant experience and skills are as easy to find as possible.
-And the best way to do this is to have a strong summary statement right at the start.
-If you want to increase your chances of landing that interview, add a resume statement.
+To make the scanning easier, you must ensure that your most relevant experience and skills are as easy to find as possible.
+The best way to do this is to have a strong summary statement right at the start if you want to increase your chances of landing that interview.

 Capture keywords

 You should be able to pick out at least three or four repeated keywords.
-Your goal is to include these into your resume summary, aligning your skills to what the recruiter is looking for.
+Your goal is to include these in your resume summary, aligning your skills with what the recruiter is looking for.

 This does not mean you should lie about your experience and what you can bring to the table.
 But it does mean you can choose to highlight specific experiences and skills based on what the hiring manager is looking for.